 200 residents of homeless shelters in Brooklyn and East Harlem received computer skills that will help them get jobs with upward mobility, helping them and their families rise out of poverty.

-150 women who are in the justice system in New Jersey will participate in a program to develop business skills, entrepreneurial skills and financial literacy.
+150 women who were in the justice system in New Jersey participated in a program to develop business skills, entrepreneurial skills and financial literacy.

-14 students from East Africa have been named LeFrak-Friedberg Scholars.
-These talented young people are part of the Bridge 2 Rwanda program that gives them the opportunity to study at renowned universities in the US preparing them for successful careers in engineering, business, international relations, agriculture, and medicine to return home and better their communities.
-LeFrak-Friedberg Scholars are chosen not only for their scholarly achievements but for their character, leadership and commitment to their countries.
-As part of the program, they participate in an annual conference and receive financial support to pursue new experiences that will enhance their education.
+32 students from East Africa have been named LeFrak-Friedberg Scholars.
+These talented young people have the opportunity to study at renowned universities in the US preparing them for successful careers in engineering, business, international relations, agriculture, and medicine.

 The Foundation has entered into an agreement with the Grace Institute of New York City and has provided books for their training programs.
 The Grace Institute's workplace development programs are designed to support women who are working towards elevating themselves out of poverty by helping those who were once "invisible" become visible, productive workers.learn more